fjomaa38/TP_master/README.md

 - Plot histograms
 - Analyze and interpret the results

-## 2. Statistical Analysis of Atospheric data
+## 2. Statistical Analysis of Atmospheric data

 *To get started click on the Binder button (OR launch it on your personal machine if you installed the environment), then open the notebook: [02_climate_variables.ipynb](02_climate_variables.ipynb).*